-- Calling on the United Nations and Governments for Action
+- Calling on the United Nations and national governments to act

 - The Youth Exchange for Peace Support Programs